 In any case, Carpentier’s legend lives on – in no small way thanks to the efforts of the Watson Brothers.

 Yours truly at one of the Watson markers in Plot No. 1 of Oakland’s grand old Mountain View Cemetery.
-JBW has no marker here, and neither does Hettie.
-But cemetery records confirm that they are in fact there.
+Horace C Watson and his wife Delia are on this monument, as is JBW’s son Frank.
+JBW has no marker here, and neither does Hettie, but cemetery records confirm that they are in fact there.